25 years of uneven progress: Despite gains in education, world still a violent, highly discriminatory place for girls – UNICEF

 The report, released ahead of the 64th session of the Commission on the Status of Women, notes that the number of out-of-school girls has dropped by 79 million in the last two decades.
 In fact, girls became more likely to be in secondary school than boys in just the last decade.

-Yet, violence against women and girls is still common.
+Yet, violence and harmful practices against women and girls are still common.
 In 2016, for example, women and girls accounted for 70 per cent of detected trafficking victims globally, most for sexual exploitation.
 An astonishing 1 in every 20 girls aged 15-19 – around 13 million – has experienced rape in their lifetimes, one of the most violent forms of sexual abuse women and girls can suffer.

 “Twenty-five years ago, the world’s governments made a commitment to women and girls, but they have only made partial good on that promise.
 While the world has mustered the political will to send many girls to school, it has come up embarrassingly short on equipping them with the skills and support they need not only to shape their own destinies, but to live in safety and dignity,” said UNICEF Executive Director Henrietta Fore.
 “Access to education is not enough – we must also change people’s behaviours and attitudes towards girls.
 True equality will only come when all girls are safe from violence, free to exercise their rights, and are able to enjoy equal opportunities in life.”